videomi/shotcut_web/notes/make-plugins/index.md

 with an optional, separate 8-bit alpha channel bitmap.
 - RGB or RGBA, 8-bits per component, packed, in sRGB colorspace.

-frei0r and WebVfx only supports 8-bit RGB(A).
+frei0r only supports 8-bit RGB(A).

 Frontend
 ========